Kong/docs.konghq.com/app/enterprise/0.32-x/index.md

     <div class="left">
       <img src="/assets/images/icons/icn-buildings.svg" />
     </div>
-    <p>Kong Enterprise Edition (EE) adds features, functionality, and performance to Kong Community Edition (CE).
-This documentation doesn’t cover the general practices of using Kong that are common to both Kong CE and EE - learn the <a href="">basics in Kong CE documentation</a>.</p>
+    <p>Kong Enterprise Edition (EE) adds features, functionality, and performance to Kong (CE).
+This documentation doesn’t cover the general practices of using Kong that are common to both Kong and EE - learn the <a href="">basics in Kong documentation</a>.</p>
   </div>
 </div>
 {% endif %}